trinhthechuong/Cdr1_inhibitors/README.md

 We herewith introduce **EMCIP**, an **E**nsemble **M**odel for **C**dr1 **I**nhibitor **P**rediction, featured in our paper:

-Trinh, T.-C., Falson, P., Tran-Nguyen, V.-K.* & Boumendjel, A.* EMCIP: An Ensemble Model for Cdr1 Inhibitor Prediction Leveraging Traditional Machine Learning and Deep Learning Methodologies.
+Trinh, T.-C., Falson, P., Tran-Nguyen, V.-K.* & Boumendjel, A.* Ligand-Based Drug Discovery Leveraging Traditional Machine Learning and Deep Learning Methodologies Exemplified by Prediction of Cdr1 Inhibitors.
 (2024)

 ## Table of Contents